pychakra/pychakra.github.io/README.md

 ### Repository :

--You can download PyChakra right [here](https://github.com/pychakra/pychakra).
+- You can download PyChakra right [here](https://github.com/pychakra/pychakra).
--For archive, you can download the archive right [here](https://github.com/pychakra/pychakra-archive).
+- For archive, you can download the archive right [here](https://github.com/pychakra/pychakra-archive).
--Just click the code button, and then download the zip file.
+- Just click the code button, and then download the zip file.

 - NOTE : Python module is not available yet.
 - Run app.py inside the folder PyChakra.
 You can view the docs for more info.